 If you don’t have the necessary skills, don’t be afraid to bring someone else along to help you check it out.
-An electrician, mechanic and/or an experienced camper owner would be ideal.
+An electrician, mechanic, and/or an experienced camper owner would be ideal.

-Also ask for any documentation to be available and enough fuel for testing any gas or diesel appliances.
+Also, ask for any documentation to be available and enough fuel for testing any gas or diesel appliances.

 Leaks can be the bane of van life.
-If water is dripping inside your home, not only will you be thoroughly miserable but finding the source of the leak could be a messy and costly endeavour.
+If water is dripping inside your home, not only will you be thoroughly miserable but finding the source of the leak could be a messy and costly endeavor.